w3f/Grants-Program/applications/cryptolab-staking-reward-collector-front-end.md

 ## Future Plans

 Ask users to enter the *Start Balance* is bothersome.
-To further enhance the Staking Rewards Collector, it is technically possible to auto fill the *Start Balance* of the start date by recording the block number at 12:00am each day and then getting the balances during the block number from Polkascan.
-However, it requires certain works and would not be included in the planned 3-week duration.
+To further enhance the Staking Rewards Collector, it is technically possible to auto fill the *Start Balance* of the start date by recording the block number at 12:00 am each day and then collecting the balances during the block number from Polkascan.
+However, it requires specific works and would not be included in the planned 3-week duration.
 We may do it if feedbacks from users are positive.

 ![image](https://user-images.githubusercontent.com/5772463/120570179-18f0f280-c44a-11eb-9ec6-3a68e91803b3.png)